pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 		One Password is a popular application on Apple where users have a vault that stores all of their passwords.
-This was one of the many applications that did not renew their certificate resulting in the app crashing every time the end user attempted to open it.
+This was one of the many applications that did not renew their certificate resulting in the app crashing everytime the end user attempted to open it.
 [Mac]_

 Keep in mind, not all websites need an SSL certificate due to the type of content.
-For example, IMDB is a informative website about movies, T.V. shows, and actors/actresses.
+For example, IMDB is an informative website about movies, T.V. shows, and actors/actresses.
 Therefore, IMDB made the decision to have the SSL Certificate to be applied only when the user is logging into their account and when viewing their profile.
 Otherwise, the remainder of the website is unsecure.